When that metal roofing was installed ten years ago, it was in tip-top shape.

 The paint is waterproof, so after the second coat is applied, you should be protected from leaks.

 This solution comes in a one-gallon can and is easy enough to apply by brush, roller, or sprayer.

 2. HENRY HE587372 Roof Coating

-White is also the color of this roof coating, making it a great choice to reflect heat.
-It is available in a 5-gallon bucket.
-So, be ready because that is going to be a lot heavier to carry up a ladder than a 1-gallon can.
+So, be ready because that will be a lot heavier to carry up a ladder than a 1-gallon can.

 3. Rubberseal Liquid Rubber Waterproofing And Protective Coating

 Hence, as with the two options above, it also reflects solar rays.
 So, your house will stay cool when it’s hot outside, and your electric bill might not skyrocket.

 This product comes in a one-gallon container, and it covers approximately 50 to 60 square feet.

 It is waterproof, as the name implies, and offers excellent protection against rain.

 Painting a metal roof can be challenging if you let it.
 However, now that you have all of this information on hand, your next painting venture should be easy enough.